 You should check the compost in the trays each day without disturbing the seedlings in any way.
 Water from below when it’s necessary.
 Don’t keep it wet, but instead constantly moist.
 Keep the trays at an even temperature.
+Remember, these are tropical and need temperatures in the 70-80 F. (21-27 C.) range.
 This is what is best for the new little seedlings.

-For anything that germinates best in the dark, you can be keep them inside a cupboard.
-You can also put folded newspaper over the glass lid until the seedlings start to grow.
-Once they start to grow, give the seedlings good light, but not strong sunlight or they’ll burn.
-You should also remove the glass lid or bag from the ventilators of the pan so fresh air can enter.
-Once the seedlings are big enough to handle, you can carefully pick them out for transplanting.
+For anything that germinates in the dark, you can be keep them inside a cupboard.
+You can also put folded newspaper over the glass lid until the seedlings start to

 Seed propagating houseplants isn’t hard but there are steps to growing houseplant seeds.
 They are simple enough to follow, that’s for sure.
 Let’s take a look at these guidelines for germinating seeds of houseplants:

 - First, lay out some peat or peat substitute in the tray.
 If you are using clay trays or pans, soak them first so they don’t absorb the moisture out of the compost.
 Top the peat with seed compost or soilless seed mix.
 Seed compost is light, sterile and contains all the nutrients baby plants need to thrive.
 Press the compost firmly into the pan/tray.